andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

 ```

 We need to split up the given URL so we know whether it's a secure connection or not, and we need to limit our
 connects to each domain so we need get that as well.
-Python has a module, <a
+Python has a module,
-href="http://docs.python.org/library/urlparse.html">urlparse</a>, that does the hard work for us.
+[urlparse](http://docs.python.org/library/urlparse.html), that does the hard work for us.

 ```python
     robotstxt = RobotsTxt.get_by_domain(parse.scheme, parse.netloc)